indika/blog/_posts/2013-10-25-cooking-with-chef.md

 There has been a recent debate on whether it is [a bad idea](http://www.adayinthelifeof.nl/2012/03/12/why-putting-ssh-on-another-port-than-22-is-bad-idea) or
 [a good idea](http://www.danielmiessler.com/blog/putting-ssh-another-port-good-idea)
-to use the a non-default port.
+to use a non-default port.
 I prefer to use a non-default port because I cannot deal with the noise of random hackers.

 ## Remotely installing Chef